Skip to main content

 Inhibits many enzymes, poorly preserves WBC morphology

-Serum vs. Plasma for Metabolomics Studies
+Serum vs. plasma for metabolomics studies

 For metabolomics research, serum is often the preferred choice.
 Unlike plasma, serum avoids interference from anticoagulants, making it ideal for downstream applications such as: